 Requires an ArcGIS Online or Plus account.

-You will download cleaner, more accurate vectors in Illustrator if you increase the 96 DPI default.
+You will download cleaner, more accurate vectors in Illustrator if you increase the 96 PPI default.
 It will also affect resolution of any image layers that are downloaded.
 This may result in longer sync times.

 - Press Enter on your keyboard.